zwave-js/node-zwave-js/packages/core/api.md

     internal?: boolean;
 };

-// Warning: (ae-missing-release-tag) "managementCCs" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "managementCCs" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export const managementCCs: readonly CommandClasses[];

-// Warning: (ae-missing-release-tag) "MAX_NODES" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "MAX_NODES" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export const MAX_NODES = 232;

-// Warning: (ae-missing-release-tag) "MAX_REPEATERS" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "MAX_REPEATERS" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export const MAX_REPEATERS = 4;

-// Warning: (ae-missing-release-tag) "MAX_SUPERVISION_SESSION_ID" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "MAX_SUPERVISION_SESSION_ID" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export const MAX_SUPERVISION_SESSION_ID = 63;

-// Warning: (ae-missing-release-tag) "MAX_TRANSPORT_SERVICE_SESSION_ID" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "MAX_TRANSPORT_SERVICE_SESSION_ID" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export const MAX_TRANSPORT_SERVICE_SESSION_ID = 15;

 // Warning: (ae-forgotten-export) The symbol "BrandedUnknown" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "Maybe" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "Maybe" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type Maybe<T> = T | BrandedUnknown<T>;

-// Warning: (ae-missing-release-tag) "mergeSupervisionResults" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "mergeSupervisionResults" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function mergeSupervisionResults(results: unknown[]): SupervisionResult | undefined;

 // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (ae-missing-release-tag) "messageFitsIntoOneLine" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "messageFitsIntoOneLine" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function messageFitsIntoOneLine(info: ZWaveLogInfo, messageLength: number): boolean;

-// Warning: (ae-missing-release-tag) "MessageOrCCLogEntry" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "MessageOrCCLogEntry" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export interface MessageOrCCLogEntry {